S1Y333/partyEasy-backend/README.md

 ##  Features

-#### Auth
+#### Authentication

 User Login
 User Signup -> Verfication Email ->Signup Complete Page (user can upload avatar and customize their username)

 Login success -> User Profile Page -> Create party package or log out

-**Algorithm brief:** Frontend user authentication is handled by firebase, when logging user's authentication token will be sent to backend and will be verified by firebase admin (middleware).
+**Algorithm brief:** Frontend user authentication is handled by google firebase authentication, when logging user's authentication token will be sent to backend and will be verified by firebase admin (middleware).
 If successful, user can access their personal page, like profile page.

 ----
+#### Get party recommendation

 Cover Page (Click on PLAN NOW) -> Fill in Questionnaire (address field is integrated with Google autoComplete function) -> Generate recommended package with unsplash API provided cover photo.

 **Algorithm brief:** compare the location user entered  with the venue locations in db to find the venue which is located within radius (default 500km) and price is around 60% of the total budget(user entered).